Mixed Hodge structure on local cohomology with support in determinantal varieties: Introduction

-In Section \ref{SecHodgeFilt}, we elaborate on this result and explain how to deduce it from Theorem \ref{Othm}, \cite{perlmanraicu}, and \cite{lHorincz2018iterated}.
-For now we discuss what one can immediately conclude about the Hodge filtration.
+The case $q=n-1$ appeared in \cite{perlmanraicu}, where it was used to calculate the Hodge ideals for the determinant hypersurface.
+In Section \ref{SecHodgeFilt}, we elaborate on Corollary \ref{hodgecor} and explain how to deduce it from Theorem \ref{Othm} and \cite{perlmanraicu}.
+We say more about the $\mc{O}_{\X}$-module structure of the Hodge filtration in Remark \ref{ClaudiuRemark} and Remark \ref{HodgeIdealRemark}.

+For now, we discuss what one may deduce about the Hodge filtration from Corollary \ref{hodgecor}.
 Each $\fD^p_k$ in (\ref{hodgeH}) arises from the induced Hodge filtration on a composition factor $D_p$, and Corollary \ref{hodgecor} asserts that the filtration on each $D_p$ in cohomological degree $j$ is the same.
 It follows from (\ref{defup}) and (\ref{hodgeH}) that the first nonzero level of Hodge filtration on each $D_p$ is $(c_p+p-q-j)/2$.
-In particular, as cohomological degree increases, the starting level of each $D_p$ decreases.
-As the sets $\fD^p_k$ and $\fD^r_d$ are disjoint for $p\neq r$, there is no ambiguity in (\ref{hodgeH}), and it completely describes the Hodge filtration on a local cohomology module.
-The case $q=n-1$ appeared in \cite{perlmanraicu}, where it was used to calculate the Hodge ideals for the determinant hypersurface.
+In particular, as cohomological degree increases, the starting level of Hodge filtration on each $D_p$ decreases.
+As the sets $\fD^p_k$ and $\fD^{r}_l$ are disjoint for all $p\neq r$ and all indices $k,l$, there is no ambiguity in (\ref{hodgeH}), and it completely describes the Hodge filtration on a local cohomology module.